 - 1. Developments on sites which provide for 11 dwellings or more, or residential floorspace of more than 1,000 sq. m (combined gross internal area), will be required to provide 40% of the total number of dwellings as affordable dwellings on the application site and as an integral part of the development. - 2.
 In exceptional circumstances, where this cannot be achieved, off-site provision and/ or commuted payments in lieu of on-site provision may be supported where this would offer an equivalent or enhanced provision of affordable housing. - 3.
 Affordable housing units will be distributed through the development in appropriately sized, non-contiguous clusters.
 The tenure mix of affordable housing should reflect the most up to date local housing need as defined by the planning authority. - 4.
-To prevent the loss of affordable housing to the general housing market, Community Land Trusts are the preferred delivery model for affordable housing. - 5.
 Sites may not be artificially subdivided.
-Where sites are sub-divided, each subdivision or smaller development will contribute proportionally towards achieving the amount of affordable housing which would have been appropriate on the whole or larger site. - 6.
-Residential proposals which do not meet the Neighbourhood Plan's affordable housing requirement of 40% will only be supported if the proposals are justified by an open book assessment of viability. - 7.
-Where this policy makes the scheme unviable, careful consideration will be given to the overall scheme, and the scheme should be refused unless it strongly meets all the other objectives in the SWNP. - 8.
-Should the Community Infrastructure Levy (CIL) be introduced during the timespan of the SWNP, CIL should not be levied on affordable housing or residential care homes.
+Where sites are sub-divided, each subdivision or smaller development will contribute proportionally towards achieving the amount of affordable housing which would have been appropriate on the whole or larger site. - 5.
+Residential proposals which do not meet the Neighbourhood Plan's affordable housing requirement of 40% will only be supported if the proposals are justified by an open book assessment of viability. - 6.
+Where this policy makes the scheme unviable, careful consideration will be given to the overall scheme, and the scheme should be refused unless it strongly meets all the other objectives in the SWNP.